jacobwilliams/qtpyguihelper/README.md

 **Qt Backend (Default)**: Uses `qtpy` as an abstraction layer, supporting both PySide6 and PyQt6.
 **wxPython Backend**: Alternative cross-platform GUI toolkit with native look and feel.
+**GTK Backend**: PyGObject is a Python package which provides bindings for GObject based libraries such as GTK.
 **tkinter Backend**: Built into Python, requires no additional dependencies, perfect for simple GUIs.

 ### Option 1: Install with Qt Backend (PySide6 - Recommended)